Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 Run "bundle install" to install the newly added gems.

 #### Add columns to User model
-We want to add 2 columns to our User model, "provider" and "uid".
+We want to add 2 columns to our User model, "provider" and "uid" to store information on how the user did authenticate.

 Run the following command:
 ```